grrr-amsterdam/wordpress-scaffold/README.md

 ### Theme settings & logic

 We try to avoid extensive logic in templates or partials.
 Most logic can be found in `lib\<namespace>`, and all classes are autoloaded thru [PSR-4](http://www.php-fig.org/psr/psr-4/).
-Files with classless functions (like `Utils.php`) need to be specified explicitly in the `autoload` entry of the `composer.json`.
+Directories with classless functions (like `libs/Grrr/Utils` and `libs/Sage/`) need to be specified explicitly in the `functions.php`.
+Loading them thru Composer will fail, since we 'hoist' the theme composer dependencies to the main `composer.json` on install.

 ### Plugins & dependencies